NG-ZORRO/ng-zorro-antd/components/float-button/demo/group.md

 ## en-US

 When multiple buttons are used together, `nz-float-button-group` is recommended.
-By setting `nzShape` of FloatButtonGroup, you can change the shape of group.
+By setting `nzShape` of `nz-float-button-group`, you can change the shape of group.